Get updates about news and blog posts.

 Institute for Theoretical Studies, Moholy-Nagy University of Art and Design, Budapest

-Making Comics, Thinking Comics
+Thinking Comics, Making Comics

 Department of Animation, Moholy-Nagy University of Art and Design, Budapest

 This is a redesigned version of my Thinking, Story, Design course in Autumn 2021.
 Our focus is on making comics in a playful way, linking drawing and design to a way of thinking, reading comics week by week, building a critical vocabulary that helps students reflect on their own work and analyze other’s comics.
 By the end of the course, students have experimented with various forms and constraints in their weekly comics making practices, have designed their own comics project on a building of their choice, have given regular constructive feedback to others, have received regular constructive feedback, and have completed their 4-page comic.
 The course is attended by students of animation, media design, and design theory.
-Syllabus in Hungarian.
+Syllabus Spring 2022 in Hungarian.
 [Image by Tom Houghomat.]

 The Good, the Bad, and the Beautiful: Art and Ethics after 1960